nachocaru/xaprb.com/content/blog/2007-03-25-introducing-mysql-table-maintainer.md

   </p>

   <p>
     You must ensure that no other program is using the tables while you are running myisamchk.
-The most effective means of doing so is to shut down the MySQL server while running myisamchk, or to lock all tables that myisamchk is being used on&#8230; However, the easiest way to avoid this problem is to use CHECK TABLE instead of myisamchk to check tables.
+The most effective means of doing so is to shut down the MySQL server while running myisamchk, or to lock all tables that myisamchk is being used on...
+However, the easiest way to avoid this problem is to use CHECK TABLE instead of myisamchk to check tables.
   </p>
 </blockquote>